occrp-attic/datacommons/README.md

 # flexicadastre

-The ``scraper.py`` scripts is an importer for [FlexiCadastre](http://www.spatialdimension.com/Map-Portals), a GIS solution developed by SpatialDimension and used to store extractives licensing info for a variety of countries.
+An importer for [FlexiCadastre](http://www.spatialdimension.com/Map-Portals), a GIS solution developed by SpatialDimension and used to store extractives licensing info for a variety of countries.

-This scraper is run automatically on ``morph.io``.
-You can find the runtime status and the scraped data at: [https://morph.io/pudo/flexicadastre](https://morph.io/pudo/flexicadastre).

 ## License

 The MIT License (MIT)

-Copyright (c) 2015-2017 Friedrich Lindenberg
+Copyright (c) 2015-2018 Friedrich Lindenberg

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal